 Tarbert is also on the Argyll Sea Kayak Trail, and opportunities to hire canoes, try stand-up paddle boarding or learn to wind-surf are available at West Loch.
 RIB boat tours depart from the marina, as well as dive charters.

-Harbour Staff will be happy to help or advise you further about local attractions and activities, and additional information can also be gained from the local Visit Scotland iCentre.
-In the meantime, please the useful links below.
+Harbour Staff will be happy to help or advise you further about local attractions and activities.

 Festivals & Events